SkyEurope: Fleet development

 SkyEurope's order with leasing company GECAS for 12 Boeing Next-Generation 737s.

 In April 2007, SkyEurope purchased an additional five jets.
 SkyEurope had an option to order six more jets at the price set in a 2005 deal with Boeing to buy as many as 32 planes by 2011.

 At the end of FY 2008, SkyEurope had agreements with GECAS and Dubai Aerospace Enterprise for the operating lease of twelve Boeing 737 aircraft.
 At 30 September 2008, the Company failed to comply with stipulated financial covenants, such as liquidity and net worth thresholds.
 As a result, an event of default would allow lessors to terminate the leases with immediate effect and either claim damages and/or require immediate redelivery of the aircraft.
 On 24 November 2008, SkyEurope received a default notice from GECAS, as a result of late lease payments.
 On 9 January 2009, GECAS terminated the lease of six aircraft and ordered SkyEurope to immediately return the 737s.
 On that day, several SkyEurope flights were delayed up to seven hours.
 Three additional aircraft were returned to the lessor on 5 January 2009.

 The airline operated four Boeing 737-700s aircraft, two ex-FlyLal Boeing 737-500 aircraft (on dry-lease from Avia Asset Management), two ex-United Boeing 737-300 and two Air Slovakia Boeing 737-300 (both on dry-lease).
-SkyEurope also used other airlines for its flights, mainly Air Slovakia, and Travel Service Airlines.
+SkyEurope also used other airlines for its flights, mainly Air Slovakia, Austrian Airlines and Travel Service Airlines.

 In-flight services

-SkyEurope had a buy on board programme, SkyEurope Delights; in that programme, food was sold.
+SkyEurope had a buy on board programme, SkyEurope Delights; in that programme, food was sold while charter flights had complimentary meals.